Are Employees Struggling With Alcoholism Protected In The Workplace?

 Contact Us for Help If You’ve Been Terminated

-If you feel you’ve been discriminated against due to your disability, get in touch with us today for a free consultation regarding your rights.
+If you feel you’ve been discriminated against due to your disability, get in touch with us today for a free case evaluation regarding your rights.
 Florida ADA attorney Robert Norell has been protecting labor law victims for years in Plantation, Florida and surrounding areas, and we can help you.